Money matters: Cost of living in Toronto

 Money matters: Tips to keeping a budget is a part of the International Student Guide — a resource carefully curated by current international students to equip new international students with the essential knowledge and insights you need to thrive in Toronto.
 View the full list of articles on the International Student Guide web page.

-Studying in Toronto comes with a lot of benefits: you’re surrounded by cultural diversity, you have access to a strong job market, efficient transportation services, community and networking opportunities, etc. However, as an International student planning to live or study in Toronto, it is very important that you understand the expenses that come with moving to a big city and are able to avoid any potential financial challenges.
+Studying in Toronto comes with a lot of benefits: you’re surrounded by cultural diversity, you have access to a strong job market, efficient transportation services, community and networking opportunities, etc. However, as an international student, it is very important that you understand the cost of living in Toronto and the expenses that come with moving to a big city, so you are able to avoid any potential financial challenges.

 Let us provide you with tips, insights and strategies for making the right financial decisions when it comes to essentials like housing, groceries, transportation, and student discounts.